Explore health content from A to Z.

 Part or all of the rectum is resected (removed).
 Part or all of the sigmoid colon may also be removed.
 The anus may be removed as well.

-If the rectum remains, the colon may be reconnected to it.
+If some of the rectum or anus remains, the colon may be reconnected to it.
 This is called an anastomosis.

 If the rectum and anus are removed, a colostomy is done.
 This creates a new opening in the abdomen so waste can leave the body.